browserengineering/book/book/layout.md

 ```

 Our `layout_mode` function has to handle one tricky case, where a node
-contains both block objects like a `<p>` element but also text objects
+contains both block children like a `<p>` element but also text
-like a text node or a `<b>` element.
-I've chosen to use block mode in
+children like a text node or a `<b>` element.
+I've chosen to use block
-this case, but it's probably best to think of this as a kind of error
+mode in this case, but it's probably best to think of this as a kind
-on the part of the web developer.
-And just like with implicit tags in
+of error on the part of the web developer.
+And just like with implicit
-[Chapter 4](html.md), we use a repair mechanism to make sense of the
+tags in [Chapter 4](html.md), we use a repair mechanism to make sense
-situation.[^anon-block]
+of the situation.[^anon-block]

 [^anon-block]: In real browsers, that repair mechanism is called
 "[anonymous block boxes][anon-block]" and is more complex than what's